 Ashkelon National Park is home to many historic sites and some spectacular natural scenery.
 The park is surrounded by an ancient wall built by the Fatimid Caliphate in the mid-12th century.
 In addition it holds one of the oldest arches in the world to date.

 The Ashkelon National Park is home to a wealth of attractions and things to see, from archeological remains to amazing natural dunes and kurkar landscapes, and a beautiful beach ideal for swimming and sunbathing in summer.

-Ashkelon National Park is surrounded by the remains of medieval walls that were built by the Fatimid Muslims to fortify the city against the Crusaders in the 12th century.
+So Ashkelon National Park is surrounded by the remains of medieval walls built by the Fatimid Muslims to fortify the city against the Crusaders in the 12th century.
 Moreover, the enclosed city had four gates – the Gaza, Jaffa, Jerusalem, and Sea Gates, which were named for the directions in which they left the city.
 Today, the remains of the wall can be seen to the east of the Canaanite gate, which features marble columns and other interesting architectural elements.

 The Canaanite Gate and Rampart